 The distance from San Francisco to Big Sur is approximately 140-150 miles (225 to 241 kilometres) depending on your route and it will take about two and a half hours to drive it — provided that there is no traffic (unlikely) and you don’t make any of the amazing stops outlined in this article.

-Stops on a San Francisco to Big Sur Road Trip
+Best San Francisco to Big Sur Stops

 Daly City